‘Consistent Navigation’ requires that menus and standard controls are positioned consistently.

 Consistent navigation helps users who may have trouble moving around a website and find themselves ‘lost’ more often than others.
-Your users who rely on spatial navigation, due to impaired sight, or need extra help understanding your website will thank you.
+Your users who rely on spatial navigation, due to impaired sight, or need extra help understanding your website benefit most.

-This consistency also applies to standard parts of your website – things like your search box.
+This consistency also applies to standard controls of your website – things like your search box or ‘Skip to Content’ link.
 Don’t move them all over the place, use a consistent template for key elements.

 - Keep navigation menus in the same location on all pages; and